-These Blackberry Oatmeal Cookies are soft, chewy, and bursting with fresh blackberry flavor in every bite.
-Made with simple oatmeal cookie ingredients and loaded with juicy blackberries and white chocolate chips, they are sweet enough to balance the tartness of the berries and even better than you might expect.
+These cookies are soft with buttery crisp edges & bursting with fresh blackberry flavor.
+Made with simple oatmeal cookie ingredients and loaded with juicy blackberries and white chocolate chips, they are sweet enough to balance the tartness of the berries.
+If you enjoy them, be sure to check out these Blackberry Cookies too!

 Ingredients in Blackberry Oatmeal Cookies

-- Blackberries: The star of this recipe.
-You will need about one cup of fresh blackberries, washed, patted dry, and quartered.
-Very large berries may need to be cut into sixths or eighths.
+Blackberries: The star of this recipe.
+You will need about one cup of fresh blackberries, washed, patted dry, and cut into dime sized pieces.
+I just cut most of my berries in half.

 Tips for the Best Blackberry Oatmeal Cookies